pallotron/personal-site/content/posts/2025/06/04/celtic_knot_report/index.md

 ## Thanks

 Thanks to organiser and volunteers without which this type of events wouldn't be possible.
-Thanks for Gerard and later Cian for the company.
+Thanks for Gerald and later Cian for the company.

 ## More info